Nymphalis polychloros (Linnaeus, 1758)

 Endangerment factors:

-South of the main ridge of the Alps Nymphalis polychloros is not endangered and still quite widesprad in many regions (e.g. Northern Greece, Southern Alps, Provence).
+South of the Alps Nymphalis polychloros is not endangered and still quite widespread in many regions (e.g. northern Greece, southern Alps, Provence).

 Remarks:

-The distribution extends from North Africa across Southern and Central Europe and temperate Asia to the Himalayas.
+The distribution extends from northern Africa across southern and central Europe and temperate Asia to the Himalayas.